shukebeta/claude-code-viewer/README.md

 ### Advanced Message Rendering
 - **Syntax Highlighting**: Code blocks are rendered with language detection.
+- **Markdown Support**: Full markdown rendering for formatted text, lists, tables, and more.
 - **Custom Tool Displays**: Specific rendering for file operations, bash commands, search results, and more.
 - **Smart Grouping**: Consecutive tool uses are grouped into a single, collapsible block.
 - **Collapsible Content**: Long messages and tool outputs can be collapsed to save space.
+- **Resume Command**: Copy session continuation commands with one click to pick up where you left off.

 ### Navigation & Interface
 - **Multi-Tab System**: Open multiple sessions across different projects.